snehangshuk/prompt-engineering-dev/README.md

-# Prompt Engineering for Developers
+# Advanced Prompt Engineering for Developers

 Master prompting techniques for software development with structured tutorials, hands-on exercises, and real-world examples.